Going abroad to study

 English and foreign languages

-Many technical documents are only available in English and all conferences and international relations are conducted in this language.
-This is why the validation of the diploma requires the First Certificate of Cambridge.
+Much technical documentation is only available in English, and all conferences and international relations are conducted in this language.
+That is why we have focused our English language teaching on the more demanding Cambridge certifications (First Certificate ofCambridge/Certificate of Advanced Englishof Cambridge).

 ISEN has implemented a certain number of means to allow the students to be in good conditions to learn English.
 English classes are taught by foreign teachers who are native speakers of English.
 They are taught in small groups to encourage oral communication.
 The first semester of the 4th year is taught entirely in English.

-For those who wish, it is possible to follow the preparation to other exams(Certificate of Advanced English of the University of Cambridge, the Toeic and the Toefl).
-Within the framework of its Erasmus+ agreement, ISEN can also grant evaluation and training licenses in foreign languages for students on a study trip or internship in Europe.
-Different tools are offered free of charge to the beneficiary students.
+For those who wish, it is possible to prepare for other exams (TOEIC or TOEFL).
+As part of its Erasmus+ agreement, ISEN can also award foreign language assessment and training licenses to students studying or interning in Europe.
+Various tools are available free of charge to eligible students.

 The Erasmus+ program